Skip to main content

 ModeSettingBehaviorUse Case

-Durable (default)durable_operations: truefsync on every write, data confirmed on disk before responseMost workloads, guaranteed persistence
+Durable (default)durable_operations: trueEvery confirmed write persisted to disk before responseMost workloads, guaranteed persistence

 Durability: The Hidden Performance Tax